Prem-ium/BingRewards/README.md

 `AUTO_REDEEM` = Handle auto redeemption of rewards (checks goal).
 Amazon is chosen as default

+`SHOPPING` = True/False.
+Attempts to complete a new shopping quiz (Experimental).
+No contributing developer has access to this method of points to verify/debug functionality.

 `GOAL` = Selecting goal reward, defaults to Amazon.

 `AUTOMATE_PUNCHCARD` = True or False.
 Whether bot should automate punchcards.